Julie Denslow: Book

 1988 J. S. Denslow and C. Padoch (eds.)
 People of the Tropical Rain Forest.
 U. of California Press, Berkeley and Los Angeles, 225 pp.

 Recognitions

 Julie S. Denslow Prize

-The tropical ecology journal Biotropica has recognized Denslow's research contributions to the field by enstating the Julie S. Denslow Prize in 2015.
+The tropical ecology journal Biotropica has recognized Denslow's research contributions to the field by instating the Julie S. Denslow Prize in 2015.
 Previously called the Award for Excellence in Tropical Biology and Conservation, since 2000 it has been awarded each year to a researcher who has published an outstanding paper in the journal during the previous calendar year.
 Recipients are determined based on papers that are presented clearly, with a well thought out design, that allow for new insights into factors influencing the various processes in tropical ecosystems.